Paradigm4/equi_join/README.md

 user	0m0.008s
 sys	0m0.000s
 ```
-Internally the operator detects that the join is on dimensions and uses a chunk filter structure to prevent irrelevant chunks from being scanned.
+Here, `equi_join` detects that the join is on dimensions and uses a chunk filter structure to prevent irrelevant chunks from being scanned.
+The above is a lucky case for `cross_join` - as the number of attributes increases, the advantage of `equi_join` gets bigger.
+If the join is on attributes, `cross_join` definitely cannot keep up.
+Moreover `cross_join` always replicates the right array, no matter how large, to every instance; this is often disastrous. `equi_join` has a much more involved heuristic based on estimated input sizes.
 The goal is to make many (if not all) uses of `cross_join` obsolete.
 The regular `join` on dimensions still reigns supreme.

 ## Usage
 ```